RAG Playbook#

 • UniEval

-TODO: make this a table that i can put in links. so that i can link together other tutorials to form a comprehensive playbook. - move this in the tutorial section.
+TODO: make this a table that i can put in links. so that i can link together other tutorials to form a comprehensive playbook.

 For benchmarking datasets and metrics, please refer to Evaluation Guideline.
 Additionally, FlashRAG [3] provides more references to RAG datasets and research.